jahan-addison/credence/README.md

 There are a few differences between the compiler and B specification, namely:

 * Support for C++ style comments (i.e. `//`)
-* Boolean type coercion for all data types in conditionals
+* Boolean "truthy" coercion for all data types in conditionals
 * Switch statement condition must always be enclosed with `(` and `)`,
 * Uses C operator precedence
 * Constant literals must be exactly 1 byte